Skip to main content

 See a range of car insurance quotes in just a few minutes when you compare with Uswitch

-Most drivers can drive just one month after a transient ischaemic attack (TIA), known as a 'mini-stroke’.
-If you had more than one mini-stroke in succession you cannot drive until you have been clear of attacks for three months.
+Most drivers can get back on the road just one month after a transient-ischaemic attack (TIA), which is known as a 'mini-stroke’.
+But if you have more than one mini-stroke in succession, you can’t drive until you’ve been clear of attacks for three months.

 If you have had a more serious stroke, or you drive buses, taxis or lorries, different rules apply.
-You may have to get the all-clear from your doctor before you can drive again.
-You may never be able to drive again.
+You may have to get the all-clear from your doctor before you can drive again, and you might not be allowed to drive again.

-Giving up driving for most people means losing their independence and freedom – highly frustrating – but there are good reasons for the rules.
+Giving up driving for most people means losing their independence and freedom, which is highly frustrating, but there are good reasons for the rules.

-Even if you are recovering well, going back to driving soon after a stroke may be dangerous.
-Strokes can have temporary or permanent effects that affect your ability to drive safely, such as:
+Going back to driving can be dangerous.
+Strokes can have temporary or permanent effects on your ability to drive safely, including:

-• Cognitive effects that may reduce your ability to concentrate, navigate, multi-task, and understand driving situations.
-There may be problems with your memory and perception of space and time.
+• Cognitive effects that may reduce your ability to concentrate, navigate, multi-task and understand driving situations.
+There may be problems with your memory and your perception of time and space

 • Epilepsy.
 Some people develop epilepsy after a stroke, which affects their ability to drive.

 Your ability to go back to driving depends on your medical condition.
-If you want to return to driving your doctor or medical team should assess your ability to drive safely and explain the current DVLA (DVA in Northern Ireland) guidelines.
+Your doctor should assess your ability to drive safely and explain the current DVLA guidelines.

 Your doctor may contact other professionals or the DVLA’s medical advisers for advice.

-How long after a stroke can you drive?
+How long after a stroke can I drive?

 The rules on how soon you can drive after a stroke vary according to the type of stroke and the type of licence you hold.

-Car or motorcycle licence: you cannot drive for one month after an ischaemic stroke or single transient ischaemic attack.
+You cannot drive for one month after an ischaemic stroke or a single TIA.
 During this month you do not need to inform the DVLA.

 If a doctor judges that you have any remaining cognitive or visual issues after a month you are likely to have to wait longer.
-If you only have limb weakness you may be allowed to restart driving.
+If you have only limb weakness you might be allowed to restart driving.

 If you have a series of TIAs over a short period, you cannot drive until you have been free of them for three months.